maziac/DeZog/documentation/Usage.md

 ## Known Issues

 - **General**
     - **Hovering** does work only on the file that is currently debugged, i.e. where the PC (program counter) points to.
 This seems to be a restriction of vscode. debug-adapter-protocol issue #86 https://github.com/microsoft/debug-adapter-protocol/issues/86
 - **ZEsarUX** (found with v8.1)
     - **Windows** only: Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session.
 If that is true for you as well you can experiment with the "[loadDelay](#zesarux)" option which adds an additional delay at startup.
 This mitigates the problem.
 The default for Windows is 100 (ms).
 If you run into this problem you can try to increase the value to 400 or even 1000.
 (You can also try smaller values than 100).
     - Watchpoint (**WPMEM** aka memory breakpoints) and reverse debugging: There is a subtle problem with the memory breakpoints in ZEsarUX.
 The cpu-history command (used when reverse debugging) does access the memory the same way as the Z80 cpu emulation does.
 Thus a read might fire a memory breakpoint in the same way.
 This results in breaks of the program execution when you would not expect it.
 The memory read is 4 byte at PC (program counter) and 2 bytes at SP.
 Often you don't even notice because you don't place a watchpoint (WPMEM) at those places but in case you guard your **stack** with WPMEM you need to be aware of it: You shouldn't guard the top of the stack directly but at least grant 2 extra bytes at the top of the stack that are unguarded.
 See the [z80-sample-program](https://github.com/maziac/z80-sample-program) for placing the WPMEM correctly.
 - **CSpect** (found with v2.13.0)
-  - Watchpoints do not work and are therefore disabled.
+    - The Watchpoints API does not work and therefore Watchpoints are disabled.